MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     | --- | --- |
     | Storage account name | storage<inject key="DeploymentID" enableCopy="false"/> |

 1. Once you create the deployment, you should see the **Validation failed.
-Required information is missing or not valid ** message.
+Required information is missing or not valid** message.

     ![image](./media/l2-image35.png)

-1. Verify whether the error message states that the resource deployment was disallowed by the policy by clicking **Previous** tag tab and select **Policy details** link to review the details.
+1. Verify whether the error message states that the resource deployment was disallowed by the policy by clicking **Previous** tags tab and select **Policy details** link to review the details.

    ![image](./media/l2-image36.png)